siberianfox/g2wiki/Windows-10-VMware-Fusion-8-Issues.md

 - Many dialog windows pop under existing windows instead of on top.
 This might be a W10 problem.
 But if you get stuck be sure to look under windows to see if there;'s something you are supposed to click.

+### Tips
+- When starting a new VM image from a W7 disk, name the VM as W10, as you will be upgrading to W10.
+The internal package files are named after the parent VM name.
+I'm not sure if this can be changed later.
+This is not critical - just a clarification.